-The weather can play a huge role in dictating whether or not it's safe to be working outdoors.
-Working in high winds is a risk that's less discussed but it can be just as deadly to ignore.
+The weather can play a huge role in dictating whether or not it is safe to be working outdoors.
+Working in high winds is a risk that is less discussed but it can be just as deadly to ignore.
 Workers need to know the risks and hazards associated, and how best to mitigate them.
-Here are our tips.

 The hazards associated with high winds depends on the specific type of work and worksite.
 But generally, the main risks and hazards include:

 - Strains, sprains and broken bones or joints from doors and objects being forcefully pulled from the operator's hands

 - Objects being blown around and hitting workers or members of the general public